OnSchola/.github/profile/README.md

 ### Backend API

-The backend API handles the core functionality of the onSchool platform.
+The backend API handles the core functionality of the OnSchola platform.
 It includes user authentication, data management, and AI integration.

 ### Frontend Website